mscrnt/TextAdventure/data/docs/Worlds_References.md

 - **name**: A string representing the location's name.
 - **description**: A brief description of the location.
+- **main-entry**: Boolean indicating if the location is the main entry point for the game.
 - **paths**: An object where each key is a direction (e.g., "north", "east", "south", "west", "up", "down") and each value is the name of the location it connects to.
 - **sublocations**: An array of sublocation objects (see below for sublocation structure).